Home / blog / The Impact of Employees’ Health on The Employer

 Additionally, organizations continually make the mistake of incorporating initiatives that only address one specific health risk, such as high blood pressure.
 Providing free blood pressure screenings to employees may enhance their awareness of a possible problem.
 However, the risk assessment should be one small part of a comprehensive plan to reduce the employee’s health risks.
 Even a comprehensive plan will be unsuccessful if it is only implemented for a short-term period.

-Here we have highlighted some Best Practices for designing and executing a successful employer wellness program.
+Below we have highlighted some Best Practices for designing and executing a successful employee’s health program.

-Concentrate on Many Aspects of Health: Weight management classes and nutritional consultations are certainly beneficial but they constitute only a part of one’s overall well-being.
+Concentrate on Many Aspects of Employee’s Health: Weight management classes and nutritional consultations are certainly beneficial but they constitute only a part of an employee’s health and overall well-being.
 For optimal employee performance, a plan should attend to stress and mental health barriers as well.
 Stanford’s Health Improvement Program (HIP), one of the oldest employer-sponsored health programs in the programs, is an excellent example of a well-rounded initiative.
 In addition to physical fitness classes, Stanford offers smoking cessation programs, “wisdom therapy” for managing stress, behavior modification support groups and even a class for cancer patients.

 Determine What You Can Afford: Small to mid-size companies may shy away from employer-funded wellness programs, usually because they don’t think they can spend money on programs with somewhat inconclusive success rates.
 In reality, though, companies are already unnecessarily spending money in the form of higher absenteeism, increased employee turnover, and skyrocketing healthcare costs.Experts suggest that employers contact their health plans for possible collaboration.
 Even if your business is low on funds, consider implementing useful low or no-cost programs, such as providing nutritional information for cafeteria foods or establishing a smoke-free workplace.